Model United Nations

 Model UN encourages the study, discussion and resolution of global issues while promoting the development of long-term skills such as researching, writing, public speaking, problem solving and leadership.
 Participation in Model UN also advances consensus building and conflict resolution, and it allows delegates to interactively practice compromise and cooperation techniques.
 These skills are attained while the delegate is meeting new people from diverse backgrounds.

-Each spring semester, selected students from the WVU departments of Political Science and International Studies participate in a three-hour capstone course.
-The course prepares the delegation for the National Model United Nations Conference annual diplomatic simulation in New York.
-During the spring semester, students meet weekly to gain an understanding of the history, operations and committee system of the United Nations.
-Students also study history, foreign policy and related policy positions of the assigned country, learn parliamentary procedure, prepare position papers and practice writing resolutions.
+This three-hour course prepares the delegation for the National Model United Nations Conference annual diplomatic simulation.
+During the semester, students gain an understanding of the history, operations and committee system of the United Nations.
+Students also study the history, foreign policy and related policy positions of the assigned country, learn parliamentary procedure, prepare position papers, and practice writing resolutions.
 The delegates’ in-depth knowledge of their country guarantees an energetic and memorable conference experience.

-The culmination of this course is the National Model United Nations diplomatic simulation held every April.
-With nearly 5,000 students in attendance from approximately 25 countries, National Model UN is the world’s largest college Model UN conference.
+The culmination of the course is the National Model United Nations diplomatic simulation.
+During the fall semester, students participate in a smaller conference in Washington, D.C.
+In the spring semester, students attend a large conference in New York.
+With over 6,000 students in attendance from approximately 130 countries, National Model United Nations is the world’s largest college Model UN conference.
 During the simulation, each student becomes a diplomat and has the opportunity to meet with real diplomats, attend opening and closing sessions at the United Nations building and listen to keynote speakers.
-In the past years, WVU has represented countries such as Hungary, Oman, Azerbaijan, North Korea, the Czech Republic, Panama, New Zealand and Romania.
-At the upcoming conference, WVU will represent New Zealand and Romania.
+In the past years, WVU has represented countries such as France, Russia, China, United Kingdom, Cuba, Germany, the Netherlands, Japan, and many more.

 Model U.N.
 Club

-The Model United Nations Club allows students who are not political science or international studies majors to attend Model UN conferences.
+The Model United Nations Club allows students of any major to attend Model UN conferences.
 Students can receive three credit hours for conference preparation and attendance.
 No previous MUN experience is necessary to participate in the club.
-If you are interested in joining Model UN Club, please contact the club’s faculty advisor, Dr. Clarissa Estep, at email@example.com.
+If you are interested in joining the Model UN Club, please contact the club’s faculty advisor, Professor Clarissa Estep, at email@example.com.